Tag Archives: Film Alley

 Q: May I bring someone with me?

 A: We highly encourage everyone to invite other learners to spread media literacy in our community.
-Consider inviting friends from Bible studies, home groups, friends from work, or family members.
-Again, we must have an RSVP accounting for all attendees so we can make sure seats are available.
-All participants will receive a digital copy of the curriculum.
+Consider inviting friends from Bible study/ home groups, friends from work, or family members.
+Again, all attendees must RSVP so we can make sure seats are available.
+All participants are offered a digital copy of the curriculum.
+(The RSVP link will be available after January 18.)

 Q: Who and what are Movie Missionaries?